usafa-astro-201/2024-spring/12 PROJECT RV to COE/README.md

 ## hints

+Projects are cumulative.
+You will re-use files in later projects.
+Develop your code in the `../projects/` directory.

 Intrinsic (Built-in) functions that you may find helpful are: `dot` and `cross`.

 You can use the numbers above to validate case 1 but you will need to generate your own values to validate any other required cases.